cpueschel/Automated-Semantic-Product-Reviewing-using-Stanford-Natural-Language-Processing/README.md

 # Automated Semantic Product Reviewing using Stanford NLP (Natural Language Processing)
-Preforms sentiment analysis using Stanford NLP (Natural Language Processing) and compiles reviews using positive sentiment.
+Preforms sentiment analysis using Stanford NLP (Natural Language Processing) from the [Standford CoreNLP](http://stanfordnlp.github.io/CoreNLP/) and compiles reviews using positive sentiment.
 Then pushes to pinterest.
 ##Note: Use this at your own risk, Amazon TOS has changed since the use of this script.
 ***
 ###How it works